How do I request a Court Hearing?

 Locked Bag 1000

-Please complete an application form, attach supporting evidence and present between 9am and 4pm Monday to Friday at the Council offices, 90 Welsford St., Shepparton.
+- Please complete an application form, attach supporting evidence and present during opening hours Monday to Friday at the Council offices, 90 Welsford St., Shepparton.

 What happens after I apply?

-• the matter will be submitted to Council's lawyers who will prepare the brief of evidence to present to the Magistrates' Court;
+- the investigating officer will prepare a brief of evidence and submitted to Council's lawyers who will prepare the charge and Summons for you to appear in the Magistrates' Court;

-• the matter will be listed at the Magistrates' Court;
+- the matter will be listed in the Shepparton Magistrates' Court;

-• you will receive a Charge and Summons either in person or via mail to appear in the Magistrates' Court (the Charge and Summons will contain your court date, time and location);
+- you will receive a Charge and Summons either in person or via mail to appear in the Magistrates' Court on a schedule date, time and location;

-• you may need to appear at a court hearing at a specified date and time.
+- you will need to appear at a court hearing on the date and time specified on your Charge and Summons

-If you don’t go to your hearing, the court can decide the matter in your absence.
+If you do not attend your hearing, the Magistrate can decide the outcome of the matter in your absence.

 Possible outcomes of a court hearing

-The magistrate will hear your case and decide on the outcome.
-The magistrate may:
+The Magistrate will hear the case and decide on the outcome.
+The Magistrate may:

-• issue you with a new infringement (the penalty may be either more or less to the amount on your Infringement Notice);
+- issue you with a monetary penalty (the penalty may be either more or less to the amount on your original Infringement Notice);

-• issue you with a penalty such as unpaid community work.
+- issue you with another penalty such as unpaid community work; or